leifmadsen/ansible-role-kibana-4/README.md

 [![Build Status](https://travis-ci.org/leifmadsen/ansible-role-kibana-4.svg?branch=master)](https://travis-ci.org/leifmadsen/ansible-role-kibana-4)

-An Ansible role that installs Kibana 4.x on Red Hat / CentOS.
+An Ansible role that installs Kibana 4.x on Red Hat / CentOS or Debian / Ubuntu.

 ## Requirements

 This role was made to work with Nginx; other HTTP servers are not supported at this time.

-You'll also need the EPEL repository for access to the `python-passlib` library.
+You'll also need the EPEL repository for access to the `python-passlib` library when deploying on CentOS.
 You can enable the EPEL repository by adding the `geerlingguy.repo-epel` role to your playbook.

 ## Role Variables